Ruby Cairo: Plot

 She visits Kolatos Shipping Company and finds that one of their boats is headed to Cairo with grain for a food aid effort.
 She rides with the cargo to Egypt, and notices that one of the dock workers is being stained green by a bag of grain.
 She sneaks onto the truck where he loaded the bag, opens it, and finds, hidden beneath the grain, containers of thionyl chloride manufactured by EDK Technik.

-Bessie soon befriends the coordinator of the relief effort, Fergus Lamb (Liam Neeson).
+Bessie soon befriends the coordinator of the relief effort, Fergus Lamb.
 She explains what she found in the bag, and Fergus confronts his Operations Manager, who reveals that he allowed the smuggling to finance the grain shipments.
 Fergus is irate because he knows that the thionyl chloride is being used to manufacture chemical weapons.

 Fergus and Bessie quickly fall in love, but she continues her journey, now intent on actually finding Johnny.
 A local Immigration Agent teams up with Bessie and helps her find Johnny.
 He admits to Bessie that he had been skimming from the chemical weapons traders, which is why he had to disappear.
 When Bessie leaves, Johnny runs after her and tries to make her stay with him, holding her at gunpoint in a crowded square.
 The men who have been following Bessie throughout the film now have Johnny in sight, and they immediately kill him.

 The film ends with Bessie happily back at home with her family, just as Fergus arrives to reunite with her.